svylabs/protection-market/README.md

 - **User**: Opens a loan and optionally purchases protection.
 - **Challenger**: Bets on the liquidation of the loan within the protection period.
 - **Underwriter**: Provides additional collateral to protect the loan, betting against liquidation.
+- **Oracle**: Provides the protocol with Liquidation status for the loan.

 ## Settlement Logic